 "So, Time Lord..."
 Harry trailed off, not quite sure what he should say.
 It wasn't every day one had an alien over for tea.

 The Doctor grinned.
 "That's me," he agreed cheerfully.
 Too cheerfully.

-Something in the Doctor's face changed, something Harry didn't quite catch, but understood it was there.
+Something in the Doctor's face changed, in some way Harry couldn't quite catch, but understood was there all the same.
 "No," he said quietly.
-"No. I'm the last one."
+"No, I'm the last one."

 Harry nodded and said, "I'm sorry for your losses."

 "So what do you do, then?"
 Harry was asking.
 They were at the grocery, since Harry was running low on food and he had a feeling his guest would be staying around for a bit.
 The Doctor had neither agreed nor disagreed when Harry had brought it up, so Harry decided he'd just shop for two, anyway.
 And he dragged the Doctor with him, because he wasn't certain he trusted the man with his sink, he'd joked.
 "Be all lordy with time and stuff?
 In a little blue box that's bigger inside?"

 The Doctor smiled and tossed an apple into the air.
 "Sort of."

 "Hmm."
 Harry reached over and snatched the apple midair and put it back on the display.
 At the Doctor's wounded look, he said, "Were you planning to eat it eventually, or just keep throwing it around?"

 Harry rolled his eyes and grabbed a few apples, since they were standing next to them anyway, and continued walking.
 "What does it mean, then?
 Being lordy with time?"